 References must be listed at the end of your document in numerical order based on the order of citation.
 If you use the same source more than once, the original citation number should be used.

-Authors should be listed in the order they appear on the publication.
-Only list the first six authors followed by et al.
+Authors should be listed in the order they appear on the publication separated by commas.
+If there are more than five authors just give the first author's name followed by et al. in italics.
+For example:

 Most books and e-books can be cited in the same way.
 If you are viewing the PDF of a printed book there is no need to include the web address in your reference if you have the place published and publisher.